NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 ### Install the Foreman Plugin Remote Execution using the Foreman Installer

-This will install both the Foreman and Smart proxy Plugin, create a SSH key and restart the services.
+This will install both the Foreman and Smart Proxy Plugin, create an SSH key and restart the services.

     # foreman-installer --enable-foreman-plugin-remote-execution \
                         --enable-foreman-proxy-plugin-remote-execution-script